mecharmor/Last_Stand/ReadMe.txt

 Last Stand 1.61 (10/20/2016)
+Vb.Net Version: 14.0

+##Cloning Project:
+- Download Most updated Repository
-To begin: Extract the "Last Stand" folder from the zip file.
+- Extract the "Last Stand" folder from the zip file.

-To play:

-Run "Last Stand\Last Stand\bin\Debug\Last Stand", make sure it is the Application.

-To code:

-Run "Last Stand.sln" in the "Last Stand" main folder.

-Enjoy,
-Zachary Winn Stafford
+##To Run Game
+- Navigate to the extracted file
+- Navigate to the following path: - Last Stand 1.75\Last Stand\bin\Debug\LastStand.exe
+  - Double Click LastStand.exe
+##To Modify Source Code
+- Navigate to the directory: Last Stand 1.75\Last Stand.sln
+  - Double click and visual studio will be launched

+ > This ReadMe was updated on: 11/14/18